ropensci/roweb3/content/blog/2020-10-13-covidpreprints/index.md

 ### The makeover during eLife Sprint 2020

 The [eLife Sprint 2020](https://sprint.elifesciences.org/), an annual hackathon gathering various stakeholders of the research community -- researchers, publishers, and software developers, among others -- provided the perfect opportunity to try and design a more scalable, and re-usable, workflow.
+A small team quickly came together to work on this project: Jonny Coates, Zhang-He Goh, Hugo Gruson, Chris Huggins, Allan Ochola, Bruno Paranhos & Michael Parkin.
 We identified two goals at the start of the pre-print:

 - we would design a more ergonomic, less cluttered, and responsive interface that would be usable on various screen sizes (including mobile phones).
 - we would also automate the update process, thus reducing the required amount of human input.